JuliaCrypto/ToyFHE.jl/docs/src/man/encoding.md

 xp^4+xp^3+xp^2+xp
 ```

-An of course as before it works the inverse way also:
+And of course as before it works the inverse way also:
 ```jldoctest
 julia> PolyCRTEncoding(ℛ(xp^4+xp^3+xp^2+xp))
 2-element PolyCRTEncoding{𝔽₈}: